Are you struggling to write good, Band 6-level textual analysis for your HSC prescribed texts?

 Literary themes are the underlying main ideas of a text.
 Themes are a lot more complex and sophisticated than the overall plot and narrative events of the text.

-Some easy ways to identify themes in English texts include exploring the language used, making note of characters and the plot, and looking out for motifs and symbols, which are images and ideas that appear repeatedly throughout the text.
+Some easy ways to identify them in English texts include exploring the language used, making note of characters and the plot, and looking out for motifs and symbols, which are images and ideas that appear repeatedly throughout the text.
 These can give you a good sense of what the composer is trying to express, which will help you identify key themes within the text.

 Some common literary themes interrogated by texts might include: